Welcome to our Nursery Provision

-If you are considering a place and would like to come and visit us, please get in contact to arrange a time.
+If you are considering a place and would like to come and visit us, please click on the link and complete the form and a member of the team will get in contact to arrange a time.

 It is a chance for children and their parents to come and get a feel for the setting and to meet the staff and try out some of the exciting equipment and resources.

 If you would like to register your child in Nursery you will need to fill out an enrolment form and return to the school office.
 We will get in contact with you the term prior to your child starting Nursery to invite you to a Stay and Play session.